albikozeli/albikozeli/README.md

 •	Utilized Pymongo to store chat history and account information with hashed and salted passwords <br>
 •	Ensured that only authenticated clients could use the chat through HttpOnly cookies<br>
 •	Established WebSocket connections between server and clients by completing the WebSocket handshake and switching protocols<br>
-•	Parsed WebSocket frames on a byte-by-byte level and transmitted messages to all connected clients in real-time<br>
+•	Parsed WebSocket frames on byte-by-byte level and transmitted messages to connected clients in real-time<br>

 </p>